 - The bicycle has the right–of–way when the motor vehicle is making a turn, and motorists must yield to bicyclists.

 - Motorists must yield the right–of–way to bicyclists riding in bike lanes and shoulders when these vehicle operators are entering or crossing occupied bike lanes and shoulders.

-- When riding on a sidewalk, where such riding is permitted, or a bike path, a bicyclist may made ride in a crosswalk to continue on their route.
-Motorists are required to yield right of way to a bicyclist operating lawfully in a crosswalk at a signalized intersection.
-(TR §21-101, §21-202, & §21-1103) look for bikes coming from both directions.
+- When riding on a sidewalk—where such riding is permitted—or a bike path, a bicyclist may ride in a crosswalk to continue their route.
+Motorists are required to yield right–of–way to a bicyclist operating lawfully in a crosswalk.
+Drivers must look for bicycles coming from both directions.
+(TR §21–101, §21–202, & §21–1103)